 Developing innovative immunotherapy approaches for pediatric hematological malignancies

-Hematological malignancies present unique challenges for immunotherapy-based treatments.
-In AML, for example, there is significant overlap in antigen expression between normal and malignant cells, and the microenvironment is incredibly effective at suppressing the immune response.
-Our lab is interested in defining interactions between malignant immune cells and T cells.
+High-risk hematological malignancies present unique challenges for immunotherapy-based treatments.
+In acute myeloid leukemia (AML), for example, there is significant overlap in antigen expression between normal and malignant cells, and the microenvironment is incredibly effective at suppressing the immune response.
+Our lab is interested in defining interactions between the tumor microenvironment and T cells.
 This information will help us engineer chimeric antigen receptor (CAR) T cells with better specificity and efficacy.
-Additionally, we aim to discover novel antigens to bypass immune escape.
+Additionally, we aim to discover novel antigens and develop effective multi-antigen targeting capabilities to bypass immune escape.
 Our work spans preclinical and translational domains, with the goal of improving outcomes for patients with hematological malignancies.

 CAR T cell therapy is a promising immune-based treatment approach.
 Scientists at St. Jude are working to optimize CAR T cell therapy to better meet the needs of all cancer patients. #StJudeOn